 Step 4: Be FTK and spread the word of Jagathon throughout your life!

 The Leadership Team is a new addition to the Jagathon structure.
-This year’s Leadership Team consists of 50 of the committee’s most dedicated and active members.
-Unfortunately, applications for this year’s team are no longer open, but be ready for next year’s!
+Last year’s Leadership Team consisted of 50 of the committee’s most dedicated and active members.

 Color Wars is a competition throughout the year between all the color teams.
 There are various events and challenges that pit the teams against each other in order to gain points.
 Follow Jagathon’s social media accounts and listen to your Leadership Team member to stay in the loop!
 During the event, deck out in your color team’s color and encourage your fellow team members to be the most enthusiastic team out there!

-Congratulations to the Pink Team for being the winner of Color Wars 2018!
+Congratulations to the Purple Team for being the winner of Color Wars 2020!